PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/02_SR_Enable.md

 **SR not enabled**: Check that `show segment-routing` shows the enabled state and proper SRGB configuration.

-**MPLS forwarding missing**: Confirm that MPLS LDP is enabled on the interfaces, and that the SR labels appear in `show mpls forwarding`.
+**MPLS forwarding missing**: Confirm SR is enabled and SIDs appear on the interfaces, and that the SR labels appear in `show mpls forwarding`.

 **Label conflicts**: Ensure that the SID indices don't conflict and fall within the SRGB range.